anton-smirnov-robert/weaver/content/About me.md

 - I have a **master's degree in analytical, physical and theoretical chemistry** from Sorbonne Université.
 - My **PhD thesis** that was conducted at the ENS was validated recently (2019-2022).

 I had the chance to work at **IBM Research in Zürich** so that my first contributions were in the field of quantum algorithms for chemistry.
 Then, I've work at the **ENS** on various topics more related to physical chemistry such as *in silico* drug-design, molecular adsorption on surfaces, or electrostatics at interfaces.
-You can also download my full [CV](static/cv_francais_09_22_no_hyperlink.pdf).
+You can also download my full <a href="/images/cv_francais_09_22_no_hyperlink.pdf" >CV</a>.

 #### List of publications (📄) and patents (💡)